-Peak discharges for the design event, 50- and 100-year flood event discharges will be estimated using two different methods as outlined in the Caltrans Local

-Assistance Program Manual.
-A basin transfer of the existing FEMA discharge estimates (approximately 2 miles downstream at Hearst Road) will be the first method used to estimate discharge at the bridge.
-Either regional regression or basin transfer of an adjacent gage will be used as the second method.
+Peak discharges for the design event, 50- and 100-year flood event discharges will be estimated using two different methods as outlined in the Caltrans Local Assistance Program Manual.
+The FEMA discharges will be the first method and a regional regression of the basin will be used as the second method.